tlhutch/test-playbooks/docs/test_plans/features/35_ansible_performance.md

     * [ ] TBD: `playbook_on_stats` --> This might include summary data
 					Original test plan said "final job event will have summary information showing max cpu, max memory, etc."
-		* _NOTE_ because data is only collected every so often (at writing every 0.25 seconds), sometimes no data will be collected.
-Instead of an empty dictionary, though, we should see a dictionary with the data keys but with empty lists of measurements such as: `{"cpu": [], "memory": [], "pids": []} `
   * [ ] Profiling data is shown in top-level `profiling_data` field of _detailed_ job event view for qualifying events.
   * [ ] Profiling data is NOT shown in list view of job events because of performance concerns of displaying in list view.
   * [ ] profiling_data field does not appear in job events for: